Hamidhrg/Guatemala2019/Tutorials/3.ModelSelection/Readme.md

 # **Model Selection**

 In the first two tutorials you have learned to download various gene sequences from Genbank and align and concatenate them to create a dataset to practice.
 You also heard about differences between different file formats and saw how to create the needed formats.
 For the next tutorial, we are going to use *PartitionFinder* to find the best partitioning scheme for a new dataset and also the best models for each partition.
-The new dataset is called `ConCATenated.fasta`.
+The new dataset is called `3_ConCATenated.fasta`.
 As you might guess from its name, it is a dataset of members of felidae family (cats, miauuuuu!).
-Go to [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) and download `ConCATenated.fasta`).
+Go to [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) and download `3_ConCATenated.fasta`).
 Here we are using this dataset to see who scored higher when I asked about the relationships of the cats to find our **Catman** or **Catwoman** ;)

-First remember that our dataset, `ConCATenated.fasta` is saved as a fasta format.
+First remember that our dataset, `3_ConCATenated.fasta` is saved as a fasta format.
 Now open *Aliview* and open this file.
 You should have something similar to this:

 <p align="center"><img src="https://github.com/Hamidhrg/Guatemala2019/blob/master/Tutorials/3.ModelSelection/Aliview3.png" alt="Aliview3" width="800"></p>